ibm-cloud-docs/cis/faq.md

 You can have, at most, one Free Trial instance per account, for the lifetime of the account.
 If you already have a free trial instance, if you delete a free trial instance, or if the free trial expires, you are not allowed to create another free trial instance.
 You can, however, create instances of other paid plan types (for example, Standard), independent of any free trials you might have created.

-## I have a service instance that is subscribed to the Early Access Plan.
-Can I change it to a Free Trial?
+## I had an Early Access instance that I (may or may not have) deleted.
+Can I create a Free Trial instance now?
 {:#cis-faq-early-access-to-free-trial-plan}
 {: faq}